AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rule-preview.md

 <br/>Tenant identifier.<br/><br/>`string namespaceId`
 <br/>Namespace identifier.<br/><br/>
 `[optional] boolean KeepOldMetadata`
-<br/>A Boolean to determine whether or not existing metadata create by the rule should be kept.
+<br/>A Boolean to determine whether or not existing metadata created by the rule should be preserved if the rule were deleted.
 Defaults to false.<br/><br/>`[optional] integer Skip`
 <br/>An Int32 to determine how many results to skip.<br/><br/>`[optional] integer Count`
 <br/>An Int32 to determine how many results to return.<br/><br/>